In this article you will find the top things to see and to do in Slovenia in 4 days.

 Bled e Bohinj

-The area of Bled and Bohinj is my favorite in Slovenia.
-I talked in more detail about these two lakes in this article where you will find useful info about what to see and where to stay.
+The area of Bled and Bohinj is my favourite in Slovenia.
+I talked more about these two lakes in this article, where you will find useful info about what to see and where to stay.

-If you like adventure holidays I am sure you will love Bled and Bohinj.
-The crystal clear waters of these two lakes are ideal both for those who want to relax during a boat trip and for those who prefer other activities such as Kitesurfing and Kayaking.
+If you like adventure holidays, you will love Bled and Bohinj.
+The crystal clear waters of these two lakes are ideal for those who want to relax during a boat trip and for those who prefer activities such as Kitesurfing and Kayaking.

-Just outside Bled you can find the ski resort Straža-Bled which makes this part of Slovenia interesting to visit even in the coldest months of the year when water activities are not exactly an ideal option for most people.
+Just outside Bled, you can find the ski resort Straža-Bled, making this part of Slovenia interesting to visit even in the coldest months of the year when water activities are not ideal for most people.

 Lake Bohinj is connected to Mount Vogel by a cable car.